salesforce/einstein-platform/documentation/cookbook/about.md

 ## LLM Open Connector

-LLM Open Connector is a new option for connecting customer and partner LLMs using our existing Bring Your Own Large Language Model (BYOLLM) feature in Einstein Studio Model Builder.
+LLM Open Connector is a way to connect customer and partner LLMs using our existing Bring Your Own Large Language Model (BYOLLM) feature in Einstein Studio Model Builder.

 The BYOLLM Open Connector is a commitment to community-driven growth and innovation.
 By allowing users to integrate any LLM—from those models hosted on major cloud platforms to those models developed in-house—we're opening up a world of possibilities for enhanced, bespoke AI applications.